 With two maxed 401ks plus significant matching contributions, HSA & Roth IRA contributions, our net worth grew significantly.

 We closed the year at $341,335 and Jenni’s student loan had dwindled to under $60K.
 That’s enough money to feel comfortable with taking risks in our careers and business.
-It gave us a stronger position of financial strength.
+It helped us reach a higher level of financial independence.

 Things started to feel a little more routine, stable—and not in a bad way.